pikacode/EBForeNotification/README_ENGLISH.md

 # EBForeNotification
 Show the `Banners` and `Sounds` as the same as the system notifications on foreground.
 Get notification content and Handle click event.

-Support both simulator & iPhone build.
+Support iOS 7~10 beta, support both simulator & iPhone build.

 ## Display
 - The same UI with the system banner & sound